nick-rc/recipe-app-api/README.md

     - Can use docker-compose for running testing locally as well.
 C.) travis.yml responsible for running commands related to Travis-CI online testing D.) Run tests in tests.py file.

+5.)
+Create 'core' app for running high-level commands like user mamangement
+- Create app with docker-compose commands - read up on why doing this